Trump's Meeting With The Video Game Industry To Talk Gun Violence Could Get Ugly - Slashdot

 Pfffft, facts are meaningless (Score:2)

-Re: Depends on if anyone is allowed to bring facts (Score:4, Informative)
+Re: Depends on if anyone is allowed to bring facts (Score:5, Informative)

 Hell, the Army uses video games extensively